Jobless claims rise as cutoff of extra $600 benefit nears

 Analysts say the economy can’t improve until authorities can control the spread of the virus, a need that is complicating the reopening of businesses and schools.

+Adm.
+Brett Giroir, assistant secretary of health and a member of the Trump administration’s coronavirus task force, even suggested another shutdown might be necessary.
+He noted that nearly universal mask-wearing, sharp restrictions on restaurant occupancy and shutting down bars were nearly as effective in controlling the virus as another shutdown of all nonessential businesses.

+“Now, if you don’t do that, and people don’t achieve those goals, particularly mask-wearing, there may be no alternative,” Giroir said on MSNBC.

 Congress is negotiating another aid package that could extend the extra unemployment support, though likely at less than $600.
-With the extra $600, roughly two-thirds of the unemployed are receiving more in aid than they earned at their former jobs, research has shown — a finding that’s led Republicans to argue that it is discouraging people from returning to work.
+With the extra $600, roughly two-thirds of the unemployed are receiving more than they earned at their former jobs, research has shown.
+Republicans argue that it’s discouraging people from returning to work.

 On Thursday, Senate Republicans unveiled a $1 trillion package that would replace the $600 with an amount that would bring a laid-off worker’s jobless benefits to 70% of their previous income.
 Both parties have agreed on another $1,200 stimulus check.

-The new economic woes come as outbreaks worsen particularly in the South and West.
-In Florida, officials reported 173 new virus deaths Thursday, a new daily high that brings the overall toll to more than 5,500.
-Arizona topped 3,000 deaths, with 89 new deaths reported Thursday.
-More than 1,000 of those deaths were reported in the past 15 days.
+The economic woes come as outbreaks worsen, particularly in the South and West.
+Florida officials reported 173 new virus deaths Thursday, a daily high that brings the overall number to more than 5,500.
+With cases surging, President Donald Trump scrapped plans for a Republican National Convention celebration in the state.

+California saw a record 157 new deaths, raising its toll to 8,027.
+An additional 89 deaths in Arizona pushed its total to 3,000, with over 1,000 deaths reported in the past 15 days.

-Desperate to stop the spread of the virus and its resulting economic impact, a growing number of states have announced new or broadened mask requirements.
-A new survey from The Associated Press-NORC Center for Public Affairs Research finds three out of four Americans, including a majority of Republicans, favor requiring people to wear face coverings while outside their homes.
+Desperate to stop the spread of the virus and its resulting economic impact, more states are adding or broadening mask requirements.
+A new survey from The Associated Press-NORC Center for Public Affairs Research says three out of four Americans, including a majority of Republicans, favor requiring people to wear face coverings outside their homes.

-In one small step toward normalcy, many Americans eagerly welcomed baseball’s opening day, which arrived four months late, with two games set for Thursday starting a shortened season.
+In a small step toward normalcy, many Americans eagerly welcomed baseball’s opening day, which arrived four months late.

 In contrast to the U.S., the outlook has brightened for some other major economies.
 Europe is forecast to rebound next year after it managed to shrink its coronavirus caseload.
 Unemployment in the 19 countries that use the euro has remained contained, reflecting aggressive government efforts to keep workers on payrolls.

-Last week, applications for unemployment benefits declined in many states that have been hard hit by the virus, including Texas, Florida, Georgia and Arizona.
-But claims rose in other states that are also seeing increases, however, including Louisiana, California, and Tennessee.
+In the U.S., applications for unemployment benefits declined in many states hard hit by the virus, including Texas, Florida, Georgia and Arizona.
+But claims rose in other states seeing increases, including Louisiana, California and Tennessee.

-The U.S. government also said Thursday that the total number of people receiving jobless benefits fell 1.1 million to 16.2 million.
-That was a hopeful sign that even as layoffs remain persistently high, some companies are recalling workers.
+The U.S. government said the total number of people receiving jobless benefits fell 1.1 million, to 16.2 million.
+It’s a hopeful sign that even as layoffs remain high, some companies are recalling workers.
 Yet that figure is still roughly 10 times what it was before the pandemic.

 Unemployment aid accounted for 6% of all U.S. income in May, a greater share than even Social Security.
-Economists say it’s one reason why retail spending rebounded as quickly as it did in May and June, helping fuel a modest economic rebound.
-If the full $600 were extended, it would boost consumer spending enough to generate roughly 1 million jobs by the end of this year, Oxford Economics estimates.
+Economists say it’s one reason why retail spending rebounded as quickly as it did in May and June.

-The end of the added benefit coincides with the expiration of a federal moratorium on evictions on Saturday.
-That moratorium bars evictions of renters who live in federally subsidized housing, and without it, about 22 million people are at risk of losing their homes.
+The end of the added benefit coincides with the expiration of a federal moratorium on evictions Saturday.
+Without it, about 22 million people are at risk of losing their federally subsidized housing.

+“It’s scary, it’s really scary,” said Victorita Raaen, 46, who was laid off in March from her job as a light and sound technician in Boise, Idaho.

 “I want to go back to work,” she said.
 “I’d rather go back than sitting here earning unemployment.”